daskeyboard/daskeyboard.io/q-api-doc.md

 title: Das Keyboard Q REST API Documentation
 permalink: /q-api-doc/
 ---
+The developer Q API is a JSON REST API that allows control of the RGB settings of Q devices.

 This document explains how to use the Q API.
-To create, update and delete signals, two options are available: sending the request to the Q cloud service <https://q.daskeyboard.com/> or directly to the desktop application http://localhost:#port/...
+Two options are available: sending requests to the Q cloud service <https://q.daskeyboard.com/> or directly to the desktop application http://localhost:#port/... on the developer's machine.

-The Q cloud service and the desktop software use similar routes, however the HTTP port # of the Q desktop HTTP server is `27301`.
+The Q cloud service and the desktop software use similar endpoints.
+Note that the Q desktop HTTP server port number is `27301`.

-## Too much info?

-The developer Q API is an easy to use JSON REST API to send signals to the Q device.
+Here are some useful links to get started smoothly:

 - [Quick start]({{site.baseurl}}/q-api-quick-start/)
 - [Community contributions]({{site.baseurl}}/contributed-links/)